marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/What's a VPC.md

 pre:
 ---

 **Amazon Virtual Private Cloud (Amazon VPC)** allows you to provision resources, such as Amazon EC2 instances, into a virtual network.
 This virtual network is a logically isolated area within the AWS cloud that resembles a traditional network.
+Think about it as a private data center in the cloud.

 The VPC is highly available as it spans all of the Availability Zones in the Region where you launch it.
 When you create a VPC, you provide a CIDR block that specifies the range of IP addresses for the VPC.
 For example, _10.0.0.0/16_.